Gogi2016/ToDoApp/README.md

 # To-Do App

-Welcome to the **To-Do App**, your personal task management tool!
-This app helps you stay organized by allowing you to register, log in, and manage your tasks.
+Welcome to the To-Do App, your personal task management tool!
+This app helps you stay organized by allowing you to register, log in, reset your password, and manage your tasks.
 It’s a simple, user-friendly application that allows you to track and organize your daily tasks.

 ## Features

 - **Registration and Login**: Users can register an account and log in to access their personal task list.
+- **Password Reset:** Users can reset their password if they forget it, using their email and the browser's local storage.
 - **Task Management**: Add, edit, delete, and update the status of your tasks.
 - **Task Status**: Tasks can be marked as "complete" or "incomplete".
 - **Local Storage**: All data is saved using the browser's `localStorage`, ensuring persistence between sessions.